-The Tier I RBSL Table (Appendix 3) was prepared using the Atlantic RBCA Tool Kit for various mixes of agricultural/residential, commercial and industrial receptors, potable and non-potable groundwater and fine and coarse-grained soils.
-The Tier I RBSL Table assumes that all pathways evaluated by the model are complete.
+The Tier I RBSL Tables assume that all exposure pathways evaluated by the model are complete.
 Atlantic PIRI selected default input parameters that were acceptable to the Provincial regulators and were considered representative of typical conditions in the Atlantic region.
 Some of these input parameters may be modified with sufficient site-specific data or professional judgment.
 Modifications to parameters will require full justification in the report.

-RBSLs, PSSLs and SSTLs are dependent on the ratio of the hydrocarbon fractions contained within the hydrocarbon mixture being assessed.
+For TPH, Tier I RBSLs, Tier II PSSLs and Tier II SSTLs are dependent on the ratio of the hydrocarbon fractions (mass fractions) contained within the hydrocarbon mixture being assessed.
 The ratio of hydrocarbon fractions used during Tier II risk assessments is obtained from site-specific hydrocarbon fractionation analyses of site soils and groundwater in the source areas.
 The ratio of hydrocarbon fractions used for calculation of the Tier I RBSL and Tier II PSSL Tables was based on raw product samples of the three types of common hydrocarbon mixtures including gasoline, diesel (#2 fuel oil) and #6 oil (lube oil).
-The raw product hydrocarbon fraction ratios used by Atlantic PIRI are provided in Table 6, Appendix 5, Atlantic RBCA Version 3 Default Parameters.
+The raw product hydrocarbon fraction ratios used by Atlantic PIRI are provided in Table 6, Appendix 5.

-The Atlantic RBCA input default parameters are contained in the Tool Kit and, if changed by the user, are noted in bold print on the output sheets.
+The Atlantic RBCA input default parameters used for preparation of Tier I RBSL and Tier II PSSL tables are contained in the tool kit and, if changed by the user, are noted in bold print on the output sheets.

 Appendix 5 contains a summary of the default input parameters used in preparation of the Tier I RBSL and Tier II PSSL Tables.
-Although characteristics have been provided for toddler, child, adult and construction worker in the Atlantic RBCA Tool Kit, the RBSL and PSSL Tables assume the toddler to be the default receptor at agricultural, residential and commercial sites, while an adult is assumed to be the default receptor at an industrial site.
-Tier II risk assessments may use other site-specific receptors subject to justification.
+Although characteristics have been provided for toddler, child, adult and construction worker in the Atlantic RBCA Tool Kit, the Tier I RBSL and Tier II PSSL Tables assume the toddler to be the default receptor at agricultural, residential and commercial sites, while an adult is assumed to be the default receptor at an industrial site.
+Tier II risk assessments may use other site-specific receptors subject to full justification and acceptance by the Provincial regulators.